-Mobility aids and prams are permitted into all ICC Sydney venues, but must be stored in a way that does not block any aisles, access points or exits.
+Mobility aids and prams are permitted into all ICC Sydney venues but must be stored in a way that does not block any aisles, access points or exits.
 If safe storage is not possible, cloaking may be available at the Customer Service Desk at Convention Centre, Exhibition Centre and ICC Sydney Theatre.

-5.10 SENSORY FRIENDLY ROOMS
+5.10 SENSORY FRIENDLY ROOM

 Our brains work to govern how we all react to sensory inputs, everything we hear, see, smell, taste and touch.
-For people who are neurodivergent, the way sensory inputs experienced may result in feelings of discomfort or distress.
+For people who are neurodivergent, an over or under stimulation of senses may result in feelings of discomfort or distress.
 The way people experience the world is as unique as each individual.